 Nevertheless, all small arms required periodic cleaning to remove

-reassembling their small arms was part of the basic training of new
+and reassembling their small arms was part of the basic training of new recruits.

 International law prohibited the use of bullets designed to expand or explode on impact with a human target.
 (This restriction did not apply to antiaircraft or antitank ammunition.)
 The prohibition of expanding or exploding bullets reflected the belief that seeking to kill rather than merely disable the enemy was cruelty beyond the necessity of war.
 In practical terms, while a wounded soldier might live to fight another day, he also required the assistance of his comrades, so a wounded soldier reduced the manpower immediately available to the enemy more than a dead soldier did.
 As a result, the restriction on exploding and expanding bullets was mostly honored during the Pacific War.

-cartridge from the chamber, fed a fresh round
+cartridge from the chamber, fed a fresh round from the magazine

-from the magazine into the chamber, and cocked the firing pin.
-Older
+into the chamber, and cocked the firing pin.
+Older bolt-action

 Either kind of magazine had to be reloaded with fresh rounds once it was emptied.
 In some cases the ammunition was supplied in a clip that was inserted as a unit into the magazine (an en bloc clip), and which could be removed when empty and replaced with a fresh clip.
 This largely eliminated the need for a removable magazine.

-loaded with individual bullets, or they could be
+loaded with individual bullets, or they could be loaded from a

-loaded from a charger (also known as a stripper clip.)
-The charger
+charger (also known as a stripper clip.)
+The charger was placed on

-the top of the magazine and the rounds in the clip were
+the top of the magazine and the rounds in the clip were pressed

 Revolvers were handguns that used a revolving cylinder to hold ammunition.
 They were reloaded by either breaking open the action or by swinging the cylinder to one side.

-individual pockets or clips in a continuous cloth or metal
+individual pockets or clips in a continuous cloth or metal belt.

 gun, leaving an empty belt that could be reloaded by hand.

 by metal links, and as each round was extracted from its links,

 the links fell apart and were ejected from the machine gun.

-economy of reloading the belt.
-In land or sea warfare, the links could
+ease and economy of reloading the belt.
+In land or sea warfare,

-be gathered up and reused, though it required special tools to
+the links could be gathered up and reused, though it required

-reassemble links and fresh rounds into a new
+special tools to reassemble links and fresh rounds into a new

 A few machine guns used strip ammunition, which functioned like short, rigid ammunition belts.
 In practice, strip ammunition combined the worst features of belted and magazine ammunition.

-then pushed the bolt forward, inserting a fresh round into
+round, then pushed the bolt forward, inserting a fresh round into

-and cocking the firing pin.
+the chamber and cocking the firing pin.
 This had to be done after

 each round was fired.
-By contrast, automatic weapons
+By contrast, automatic weapons used some of